William Pike (jockey)

 William Pike is an Australian Thoroughbred racing jockey.
 Having spent most of his career racing in his home state of Western Australia, Pike is widely considered to be the state's leading jockey.
 He is nicknamed "The Wizard" due to his ability to produce winning rides.
-Pike's great-great grandfather, Jim Pike, was also a jockey, best known for riding the legendary Phar Lap to victory in the 1930 Melbourne Cup.
+Pike's great-great-grandfather, Jim Pike, was also a jockey, best known for riding the legendary Phar Lap to victory in the 1930 Melbourne Cup.

 Early life

 Pike was born in Kalgoorlie-Boulder, Western Australia, and grew up in the small country town of Coolgardie.
 His first race was at Esperance racecourse on 3 March 2002, and his first win was in Norseman the following week.

 Racing career

 Pike has won more than 3,000 horse races across his career, with over 100 of those wins being in Group races.
 His first Group 1 win was the WATC Derby in 2006, aboard Cats Fun.
-He has won virtually every major race in Perth, including five Railway Stakes, four Perth Cups, three Winterbottom Stakes, and the Kingston Town Classic twice (although he is yet to win the Northerly Stakes, previously known as the Kingston Town Classic).
+He has won virtually every major race in Perth, including six Railway Stakes, five Perth Cups, three Winterbottom Stakes, and the Kingston Town Classic twice, although he is yet to win the Northerly Stakes, previously known as the Kingston Town Classic.
+In August 2026, Pike was inducted into the WA Racing Hall of Fame.

 In Melbourne, he has previously won the Caulfield Guineas (aboard Ole Kirk), the Caulfield Stakes, the All-Star Mile, the William Reid Stakes, and the Oakleigh Plate.